04khey/MusicWeb/README.md

 # MusicWeb
-CLI Music playlist generator via traversal of N-Dimensional graph representation of music library.
+CLI Music playlist generator via traversal of graph representation of music library.

 # Motivation
 Playlists don't cut it.
 Some songs fit into multiple playlists, or somewhere in-between two or more playlists.<br>